 Some of the above lenses were initially supposed to be released last year; now it looks as though they have been delayed again, with no release date on the horizon.

-It seems we could potentially be expecting a flurry of Nikon Z lenses to be released this year, as Nikon still has 11 lenses to unveil on its roadmap for 2021.
-If they fail to appear, frustrated Nikon Z mirrorless camera users may opt to invest in third-party prime lenses for the Nikon Z system from the likes of Samyang, Laowa and 7artisan instead.
+It seems we could potentially be expecting a flurry of Nikon Z lenses to be released this year if Nikon is planning to release 30 lenses before the end of the year.
+If they fail to appear, frustrated Nikon Z mirrorless camera users may opt to invest in third-party prime lenses for the Nikon Z system from the likes of Samyang, Laowa (opens in new tab) and 7artisan (opens in new tab) instead.